 - Speaking of the deadline, Fred Katz of The Athletic evaluates five proposals from fans to determine whether the deals make sense for the Knicks or their trade partners.
 One of the theoretical trades would send Guerschon Yabusele and Pacome Dadiet to San Antonio for Jeremy Sochan in a cost-cutting move.
 Katz says he personally wouldn’t make the deal and thinks the Knicks are unlikely to as well, though he doesn’t rule it out entirely if they can’t find anything else of value for Yabusele and/or Dadiet.

 - In an appearance on NBA Today, Shelburne said the Knicks were not happy with Brown for an incident that took place during Thursday’s loss at Golden State.
-Draymond Green fouled Karl-Anthony Towns on a post-up and was arguing with an official after.
+Draymond Green fouled Karl-Anthony Towns on a post-up and was arguing with an official after the play.
 Brown, an ex-Warriors assistant who coached Green for six years, evidently found the exchange amusing and the two hugged near the sideline (YouTube link).
 “That hug did not land well with a lot of folks in New York,” Shelburne said.
 “In that locker room, in that organization — while you can understand he might have a bond with Draymond Green — I don’t think that landed well.”

 - Kristian Winfield of The New York Daily News passes along a few more quotes from Monday’s loss.